 - the outdoor concentration

 Carbon dioxide concentrations indoors can vary from several hundred ppm to over 1000 ppm in areas with many occupants present for an extended period of time and where outdoor air ventilation is limited.

 Carbon dioxide is often measured in indoor environments to quickly but indirectly assess approximately how much outdoor air is entering a room in relation to the number of occupants.
 CO2 can be measured with relatively inexpensive real-time digital air monitoring equipment.
-CO2 measurements have become a commonly used as a screening test of indoor air quality because levels can be used to evaluate the amount of ventilation and general comfort.
+CO2 measurements have become a commonly used screening test of indoor air quality because levels can be used to evaluate the amount of ventilation and general comfort.

 Outdoor "fresh" air ventilation is important because it can dilute contaminants that are produced in the indoor environment, such as odors released from people and contaminants released from the building, equipment, furnishings, and people's activities.
 Adequate ventilation can limit the build up of these contaminants.
 It is these other contaminants and not usually CO2 that may lead to indoor air quality problems, such as discomfort, odors "stuffiness" and possibly health symptoms.